ucsf-wynton/wynton-website-hpc/docs/hpc/index.md

 **NEWS**: (_For upcoming and current incidents, see the [Status](/hpc/status/index.html) page_)

-2025-07-08: Wynton-wide pause on P4 research: Starting today, we will cease all data work on P4 level data.
+2025-07-08: Termination of Wynton Support for P4/PHI data.
+Starting today, all work on P4/PHI level data must be ceased and all P4/PHI data removed from Wynton.

 2025-04-22: PHI Freeze: Effective immediately, we are pausing requests for new projects that process P4 data, specifically Protected Health Information (PHI).